 An innovative cooling system, complete with deep internal channels and big vents, allows for maximum airflow.
 Quick-drying Merino wool pads help to manage sweat while keeping your head cool.
 The helmet is also equipped with lightweight webbing that won’t lose shape despite absorbing sweat or water.

 Front and rear vent grippers keep your eyewear securely in place.
 A micro-dial fit system along with reflective details makes you more visible to others on the road.
 The Airnet MIPS is made for road cycling and is covered by a two-year warranty.

 11. Bell Avenue MIPS HelmetPrice: $69.95Pros:

 - Sweat liner keeps moisture out of eyes

 - Lacks integrated slots for glasses

 - No clip for a light

-If value is your primary concern, it’s worth checking out the Avenue.
-This budget-oriented helmet has all the basics as well as additional features that you often find in pricier helmets.
+If value is your primary concern, it’s worth checking out the Bell Avenue MIPS Helmet.
+This inexpensive helmet has all the basics as well as additional features that you often find in pricier helmets.
 For starters, it has an integrated MIPS liner.
 There’s also a sweat liner to keep moisture out of your eyes.

 You can quickly adjust the retention system as needed, even on the go.
 The dial system is designed for single-handed use, so you don’t need to stop your bike every time you need to adjust the fit.